 The key purpose of GDPR is to increase and protect the rights of EU data subjects by creating clear channels of accountability over data processing.
-The new data protection laws will extend to any organization that collects or processes the personal data of EU residents – regardless of whether the organization is based in the EU.
+The new data protection laws will extend to any organisation that collects or processes the personal data of EU residents – regardless of whether the organisation is based in the EU.

-The EU General Data Protection Regulation (GDPR) has leapfrogged to the top of the risk agenda for many organizations as the 25 May 2018 deadline approaches.
+The EU General Data Protection Regulation (GDPR) has leapfrogged to the top of the risk agenda for many organisations as the 25 May 2018 deadline approaches.

 Under GDPR the burden for personal data protection lies primarily with data ‘controllers’ or those entities that ‘own’ personal data and make decisions over how it’s processed – a significant change from the current UK Data Protection Act.